withastro/astro/GOVERNANCE.md

 **A Maintainer is not required to write code!** Some Maintainers spend most of their time inside of Discord, maintaining a healthy community there.

+**A Maintainer has moderation privileges!** All maintainers are trusted with the ability to help moderate our Discord and GitHub communities for things like spam.
+There is also a special (optional, opt-in) `@mods` role open to maintainers who are also interested in helping out when a community member reaches out for moderation help.

+#### Recognized Contributions

 There is no strict minimum number of contributions needed to reach this level, as long as you can show **sustained** involvement over some amount of time (at least a couple of weeks).

-#### Recognized Contributions

 - **GitHub:** Submitting non-trivial pull requests and RFCs
 - **GitHub:** Reviewing non-trivial pull requests and RFCs